 Dr. Shwedel is a strong believer in continuing education.
 She attends conferences and takes courses to stay up to date on the latest dental treatments and options.
 She knows that continuing education is essential to provide her dental patients with the most proven dental treatments available.

 - American Dental Association

 - Michigan Dental Association

 - Alpha Omega International Dental Fraternity

 - Spear Dental Study Club

-Her advice to patients: Please stop drinking sodas!
-They have been compared to battery acid in how destructive they can be to your teeth!
+Her advice to patients: Please stop drinking soda!
+Sodas have been compared to battery acid in how destructive they can be to your teeth!